 The army is an essential part of a country’s influence in the world.
 As a strategic sector and at the heart of the economy, defensive resources built and deployed for the army have begun a real digital transformation: air, land, sea and air combat systems, telecommunications systems, UAVs, improved combat capabilities, real-time monitoring of military operations….
 Information system security is essential to ensure the confidentiality of a country’s current and future operations.
 A breach of the integrity of these systems can lead directly to the loss of many human, civilian or military lives.
 A leak of classified information can reveal a country’s strategy, engage the responsibility of many actors and damage diplomatic relations.

 Today, in our society, humans depend entirely on information systems and associated digital means.
-At the heart of this ecosystem, the Internet network is based on a set of operator networks that must face new challenges every day: an exponential increase in the number of data to be carried, an explosion in the number of connected objects, an acceleration of cloud services, and the diversification and industrialization of cyber attacks, to name but a few.
+At the heart of this ecosystem, the Internet network is based on a set of operator networks that must face new challenges every day: an exponential increase in the number of data to be carried, an explosion in the number of connected objects, an acceleration of cloud services, and the diversification and industrialization of cyber-attacks.
 These operators are therefore an essential pillar of the functioning of our modern societies, making them privileged targets for malicious actors.
 Listening to an operator network can give a considerable advantage to an attacker who can block or modify all or part of the information circulating on the attacked public network, the attack on the availability of this same network allows him to block an entire section of our society, all services combined (energy, transport, banking, insurance, public services…).
-Recent Distributed Denial of Service attacks show that attackers are investing massively to have attack capabilities that can damage operators’ very robust infrastructures.
+Recent Distributed Denial of Service attacks show that attackers are investing massively to have attack capabilities that can damage an operators’ very robust infrastructures.